 Because of it’s nonionic nature, Hydroxyethylcellulose is compatible with so many more ingredients than some of the other workhorse ingredients we know.
 For example, Xanthan gurm is extremely versatile but it’s anionic.
 That means it can’t be used with cationic ingredients like our beloved BTMS.

 How the HEC do I use it right away?

 HEC is especially sensitive to two things: pH and temperature.
-When I read this information online, I saw it as a precaution, not as a tip.
-What this means is you can DECREASE the amount of time it takes to form a gel by INCREASING pH and/or temperature.
+Unfortunately, when I read this information online, I saw it as a precaution, not as a tip.
+What it means is that you can DECREASE the amount of time it takes to form a gel by INCREASING pH and/or temperature.

 There’s an inverse relationship between hydration time and pH, or a direct relationship between viscosity and pH.

 In other words, to DECREASE the hydration time, you can INCREASE the pH. (inverse)

 Another way to say this is, in the short term, to INCREASE the viscosity, you can INCREASE the pH. (direct)